bool3max/bbmp_utils/README.md

 **TODO**:

 * [ ] document the library API
+* [ ] standardize return types for many API functions: as of right now most return booleans
 * [ ] support for DIB headers other than `BITMAPINFOHEADER` (`"BM"`)
 * [ ] modularize the errors and error logging using `butil`
 * [x] ~~optimize the helper (internal representations of image data are horrendeously inefficient and memory hungry -- fix that)~~